mampfes/hacs_waste_collection_schedule/doc/source/eastherts_gov_uk.md

 ```

 ### Configuration Variables
-You only need to supply the house name/number and post code
+You only need to supply the house name/number and post code.

 Test this out manually first at [East Herts Council](https://www.eastherts.gov.uk/bins-waste-and-recycling) if you are not sure which are needed.